Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/2_Basic Information and authorization.md

 ## II.
 Scheme of questions for the interviews to Beyond Activismo:

-Below is a schema of questions to ask the interviewee, without prejudice to it, BA believes on the contribution of new ideas and the freedom of creativity from each one of our collaborators.
+Below is a schema of questions to ask the interviewee, without prejudicing her/him.
+BA believes on the contribution of new ideas and the freedom of creativity from each one of our collaborators.
-Therefore, the following questions are only an example, and the order of the scheme can be freely modified.
+Therefore, the following questions can also be taken as a example.
+The flow of the interview can be freely modified.

 **A)Before begining the interview:**

-    • Brief introduction:
+   * Brief introduction:

    BA: from our side, it is very important to set up a transparent and trustable enviroment.
-That is why we recomend to start wiht an introduction about the purpose of the interview, our methodologie and most important always give the interviewee the space to ask us as many as wants.
+That is why we recomend to start wiht an introduction about our purpose and methodologie but most important always give the interviewee the space to ask us as many as wants.

-   IN:Because our goal is geting to know people it might be helpful to know about their background e.g. where she/he grow up or  where are they from, what did she/he do before becoming an activist.
+   IN:Because our goal is geting to know people it might be helpful to know about their background e.g. where she/he grow up or  where is she/he from, what did she/he do before becoming an activist.

    Examples:
     • Can you tell us about yourself?